kbayraktar/kbayraktar.github.io/te_markdown/terminology.md

 The user can filter the different test-artifacts, so that just the specific test-artifact is visible which was selected.

 #### 2. The Editor area
 This area is the place to write different test artifacts.
-The editor supports the user with a content completion of the different possibilities during typing and saving your test case e.g. through the shortcut ```STRG + S``` .
+The editor supports the user with a content completion of the different possibilities during typing and saving your test case, e.g. through the shortcut ```STRG + S```.

 #### 3. The Test-Step-Selector area
 The user can find the different testdriver test steps as an overview in the Test-Step-Selektor area, to define test cases.